jaykothadia28/JkQRScanner/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Minimum deployement: iOS 13 and above
+- Minimum deployement: iOS 13 and above
+- Add Privacy Camera Usage Description

 ## Installation